pjmiravalle/meteora-vscode-theme/README.md

 This theme is very much in alpha development, and is expected to not look polished for most programming languages at this time.
 Proceed with caution! 🚧

+## Language Support

+The following languages have been tested and are confirmed to have compatibility with Meteora.

+- Bash
+- CSS
+- HTML
+- JavaScript
+- JSON
+- Markdown
+- Rust
+- Shell
+- TOML
+- TypeScript
+- XML
+- YAML

+### Upcoming Support

+Please keep an eye out on these languages and frameworks having full support in the future as well!

+- C
+- C++
+- C#
+- Dart
+- Go
+- Java
+- PHP
+- Python
+- Ruby
+- SCSS
+- SQL
+- Swift
+- Terraform
+- VUE

 ## Color Palette

 | Color                                                               | Usage                                   |